 December in Germany

-Winter in here and Christmas is in the air in December.
+Winter is here and Christmas is in the air in December.
 Among the many traditional events and markets, Germans celebrate each advent quietly at home with family.
 Check out Dresden and Nuremberg for two of the most historic Christmas markets.

-Events to check out: Round out the year with an all-out New Years Eve (Silvester) party.
+Events to check out: Round out the year with an all-out New Year's Eve (Silvester) party.
 Official celebrations take place in most cities with professional displays, but that doesn't stop revelers from lighting their own fireworks on every street corner.
 If you prefer something quieter, try to escape to the countryside.